forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 The Spirit of Prophecy confirms:

 > The Son was seated on the throne with the Father, and the heavenly throng of holy angels was gathered around them.
-The Father then made known that it was ordained by himself that Christ, his Son, should be equal with himself; so that wherever was the presence of his Son, it was as his own presence. [{EGW; 1SP 17.2; 1870}](https://egwwritings.org/read?panels=p141.59&index=0)
+The Father then made known that it was ordained by himself that Christ, his Son, should be equal with himself; **so that wherever was the presence of his Son, it was as his own presence**. [{EGW; 1SP 17.2; 1870}](https://egwwritings.org/read?panels=p141.59&index=0)

 > After the fall, Christ became Adam's instructor. **He acted in God's stead toward humanity**, saving the race from immediate death.
 He took upon Him the work of **mediator** between God and man. [{EGW; ST May 29, 1901, par.
 11}](https://egwwritings.org/read?panels=p820.17375&index=0)